- TLDR

 2. Features and Capabilities

-• Look for platforms that align with your needs—whether it’s real-time dashboards, historical performance tracking, document vaults, or automated reconciliation.
+- Look for platforms that align with your needs—whether it's timely dashboards, historical performance tracking, document management, or automated reconciliation.

 3. Data Aggregation